 - Is there brokenness in your life?
 Acknowledge it.

 - Unresolved conflict?
 Deal with it.

 - Hurt from your childhood or issues with your parents?
 Voice them.

-Space is something you make in your life, amidst the busyness, so that you can fill it.
-Emptiness is a spiritual void that cannot be filled, no matter how much you create.
+Space is something you make in life, amidst the busyness, so that you can fill it.
+Emptiness is a void that cannot be filled, no matter how much you create.
 If you find yourself empty, it means your life is lacking space.